lukasbach/cli-ts-commander-starter/README.md

 - `yarn` to install dependencies
 - `yarn start` to run the CLI script for debugging
 - `yarn test` to run tests
-- `yarn publish` to publish a new version to NPM.
-Make sure to bump the version!
 - `yarn prettier:check` to verify that your code is pretty
 - `yarn prettier:write` to make your code pretty

+Don't manually publish the package to NPM!
+You can just tag a commit with a new release tag (remember to bump the version in ``package.json``) and push the changes, a Github Action will deploy the new version to NPM.